Assisted suicide in the United States: Controversy

-Controversy concerning the legalization of this practice typically arises from concerns regarding its intersection with manipulative circumstances or family members; inaccurate prognoses, the accuracy of death certificates, unequal access to healthcare, financial problems, the Werther Effect, advocacy for the practice's expansion to those with disabilities, the deaths of disabled persons in places like Canada that have occipital because of a lack of social support, evidence of abuse in other jurisdictions where PAS is authorized and ableism in general.
+Controversy concerning the legalization of this practice typically arises from concerns regarding its intersection with manipulative circumstances or family members; inaccurate prognoses, the accuracy of death certificates, unequal access to healthcare, financial problems, the Werther Effect, advocacy for the practice's expansion to those with disabilities, the deaths of disabled persons in places like Canada that have occurred because of a lack of social support, evidence of abuse in other jurisdictions where PAS is authorized and ableism in general.
 Opponents view these factors as legitimate reasons to keep physician assisted suicide illegal.

-Debate over whether assisted suicide/MAiD is suicide
+Debate over whether assisted suicide/MAID is suicide

 Suicide refers to the act of taking one's own life.
 Opponents feel that this term is appropriate to describe assisted death, because of the social and personal dynamics that can pressure someone into choosing death.
 Opponents also cite the fact that oncologists and other non-psychiatric physicians responsible for referring patients for counseling are not trained to detect complex, potentially invisible disorders like clinical depression.

 Proponents feel that "medical aid in dying" differs from suicide because a patient must be confirmed by two physicians to be terminally ill with a prognosis of 6 months or less to live and must also be confirmed by two physicians to be mentally capable to make medical decisions.
 That is why proponents support death certificates that list their underlying condition as the cause of death.
 According to the proponents, suicide is a solitary, unregulated act whereas aid in dying is medically authorized and is intended to allow for the presence of loved ones.
 Proponents define "suicide" as an irrational act committed in the throes of mental illness.
 They assert that the latter act is fundamentally distinct from the practice that they are advocating, as it is intended to be a measured act.

 In contrast, opponents feel that this characterization of suicide is erroneous.
 They point out that people commit suicide for political reasons, for the same reasons that proponents cite as rational justifications for assisted death, and that mentally ill people who become terminally ill may experience assisted death as a potential "out" in regard to suicidal ideation that they had previously fought.
 Moreover, they argue that the highly publicized deaths of assisted death advocates are political acts.